 Register now and grab your free ultimate anatomy study guide!

-Anatomy, location and function of the straight sinus.
+Definitio, location and tributaries of the straight sinus.

 Hello everyone!
 This is Matt from Kenhub, and in this tutorial, we are going to look at one of the dural venous sinuses – the straight sinus.

 The dural venous sinuses are intracranial venous channels that drain venous blood from the brain to the internal jugular vein.
 These venous channels are located between the layers of the cranial dura mater and their walls are lined by endothelium.
 There are six paired and four unpaired dural venous sinuses.
 The straight sinus is an unpaired dural venous sinus.

 The straight sinus or sinus rectus in Latin is also known as the tentorial sinus.
 It lies within the dura mater along the superior surface of the tentorium cerebelli where the perpendicular falx cerebri forms a junction with the midline of the tentorium cerebelli.